 10. Google Chrome Web Store

-In the above, I mentioned a number of Google Chrome Extension that is suitable for the majority of the users.
+In the above, I mentioned several Google Chrome Extension that is suitable for the majority of the users.
 However, there is plenty of other extensions in the Chrome Web Store that may help you to improve your productivity.

 As such, go to the Chrome Web Store and search using the keywords that are related to the specific work you may want to do.